 If any member of your LLC intends to own his or her interest in the company as separate property, it is imperative for that member to obtain a written disclaimer of interest from his or her spouse to obtain clear title to the interest.
 The spousal disclaimer is included in both of KEYTLaw’s Operating Agreements.

 If your Arizona LLC doesn’t have an Operating Agreement, purchase Richard Keyt’s Operating Agreement custom drafted for your LLC and have piece of mind knowing that you will have the terms and conditions of membership set forth in a legally binding written agreement signed by all of the members.
-This service includes up to one hour of Arizona LLC lawyer time to answer questions and modify the Operating Agreement so it says exactly what the members what it to say.
+This service includes up to one half hour of Arizona LLC lawyer time to answer questions and modify the Operating Agreement so it says exactly what the members what it to say.

 How to Hire an Arizona LLC Attorney to Prepare a Custom Drafted Operating Agreement